brandwatchsteve/puzzler/README.md

 ## Overview

-This is my entry for the Xmas 2019 puzzler - it's working parallel rust-based implementation but I've only been able to run it up to 7x8 (64 mins runtine).
+This is my entry for the Xmas 2019 puzzler - it's working parallel rust-based implementation but I've only been able to run it up to 7x8 (taking between 1 and 2.5 hours on my laptop).

 ## Running